 Categories And Google Maps

-The biggest advantage of Google My Business is on local searches.
+The biggest advantage of Google Business Profile is on local searches.
 If someone searches for ‘Marketing agency in Gloucester’, all of the relevant businesses labelled within that sector will appear in that search result.
 This is where Google adds the information into a detailed Map of the location where users can compare travel locations, distances and times.

 Google Reviews And Requests

 You may think that the job is done after confirming the correct information but there is more you can do.
-A nifty feature of GMB is that you can encourage visitors and customers to leave online Google Reviews.
+A nifty feature of GBP is that you can encourage visitors and customers to leave online Google Reviews.
 You can also use it to monitor what other reviewers are saying about your brand.
-Simply download the Google My Business App to get notifications, manage reviews and messaging at anytime and anywhere.
+Simply download the Google Business App to get notifications, manage reviews and messaging at anytime and anywhere.

 We don’t have to remind you how important customer reviews or testimonials are as they often influence the purchasing decision.
 Not only do reviews help you stand out, Google takes reviews into account for SEO purposes.
 As such, remember to monitor them regularly and always reply in a timely fashion.
 Don’t forget to connect with your audience wherever possible to continue the conversation especially when they are saying good things about your brand.

-GMB posts are one of the most powerful ways brands can grab attention and generate interest.
+GBP posts are one of the most powerful ways brands can grab attention and generate interest.
 There are various posts to choose from such as ‘What’s New’, ‘Event’, ‘Offer’ or ‘Product’.
 You can also include a call to action (CTA) to guide the customer through experience and control what they do after viewing your post.

 - Order Online